What Is Turf Toe?

 - Custom orthotic to help joint function, prevent further injury and speed recovery may be recommended.

 Home Treatment Tips for Turf Toe

-While we recommend coming into our office for a consultation for your big toe joint pain, if you cannot see a podiatrist for some reason or you want to try home treatment first, below are some suggestions for self treatment of turf toe.
-If you do not have 100% relief within three weeks of following all of the instructions below, we strongly recommend you consult a podiatrist.
+Turf toe should not be taken lightly.
+If not treated correctly it can cause long term disability.
+So we highly recommend that you see a doctor if you think you might have turf toe or another sprain of the toes.
+If you are in Seattle come see us for a consultation for your big toe joint pain, if you cannot see a podiatrist for some reason or you want to try home treatment first, below are some suggestions for self treatment of turf toe.
+If you do not have 100% relief within two weeks of following all of the instructions below, we strongly recommend you consult a podiatrist.

 To treat turf toe and relieve the associated pain, you need to:

 (1) Transfer force off of the big toe joint

 (2) Limit motion of the big toe joint